Mia Hayes

 At a glance

-• Featured in the New York Times Food Section in 2025
+- Featured in The New York Times Food section

-Good food is about love, Mia
+Good food is the heart of every home — Mia